mattnigh/mattnigh/README.md

 ### 👋 Hi there, I'm Matt.

 I am an Technical Business Operations Manager @ GitHub.
 I am responsible for running business operations and am the acting Chief of Staff for a SVP of Engineering and the GitHub Platform and Enterprise organization (~ 600 engineers).

+You can visit my portfolio at [mattnigh.net](https://www.mattnigh.net/) and my blog at [blog.mattnigh.net](https://blog.mattnigh.net/).

 ### What I do